CausalDisco/gadjid/README.md

 from [PyPI](https://pypi.org/project/gadjid) (`pip install gadjid`) to be used from Python and from [CRAN](https://cran.r-project.org/package=gadjid) (`install.packages("gadjid")`) to be used from R.

-> Evaluating graphs learned by causal discovery algorithms is difficult: The number of edges that differ between two graphs does not reflect how the graphs differ with respect to the identifying formulas they suggest for causal effects.
-We introduce a framework for developing causal distances between graphs which includes the structural intervention distance for directed acyclic graphs as a special case.
-We use this framework to develop improved adjustment-based distances as well as extensions to completed partially directed acyclic graphs and causal orders.
-We develop new reachability algorithms to compute the distances efficiently and to prove their low polynomial time complexity.
-In our package 𝚐𝚊𝚍𝚓𝚒𝚍, we provide implementations of our distances; they are orders of magnitude faster with proven lower time complexity than the structural intervention distance and thereby provide a success metric for causal discovery that scales to graph sizes that were previously prohibitive.

 ### Installation – Python